 Felicia Luna Lemus is the author of the novelsTrace Elements of Random Tea Parties (FSG, 2003; Seal Press, 2004) and Like Son (Akashic Books, 2007).
-Her writing has appeared in numerous publications, such as BOMB, The Believer, Latina, and ZYZZYVA.
-Her fiction and essays have been anthologized in collections includingLengua Fresca: Latinos Writing on the Edge (Mariner Books, 2006, edited by National Book Foundation Excutive Director Harold Augenbraum), A Fictional History of the United States with Huge Chunks Missing (Akashic Books, 2006), It’s So You: 35 Women Write About Personal Expression Through Fashion and Style (Seal Press, 2007), and Fifteen Candles: 15 Tales of Taffeta, Hairspray, Drunk Uncles, and other Quinceañera Stories (HarperCollins, 2007).
-She lives in Los Angeles and is an Assistant Professor in the MFA Creative Writing Program at California State University, San Bernardino. more about felicia...
+Her writing has appeared in numerous publications, including BOMB, The Believer, Latina, and ZYZZYVA.
+Her fiction and essays have been anthologized in collections includingLengua Fresca: Latinos Writing on the Edge (Mariner Books, 2006, edited by National Book Foundation Excutive Director Harold Augenbraum), A Fictional History of the United States with Huge Chunks Missing (Akashic Books, 2006), It’s So You: 35 Women Write About Personal Expression Through Fashion and Style (Seal Press, 2007), Fifteen Candles: 15 Tales of Taffeta, Hairspray, Drunk Uncles, and other Quinceañera Stories (HarperCollins, 2007), and Here She Comes Now: Women in Music Who Have Changed Our Lives (Rare Bird Books, 2015).
+She lives in Los Angeles. more about felicia...

 "Lemus is a truly talented storyteller.
 Highly recommended." -Library Journal "Bursting at the seams with pizzazz and invention..." -The San Francisco Chronicle